Python Certification Training for Data Scienc ...

 In my previous blog, you have learned about Arrays in Python and its various fundamentals like functions, lists vs arrays along with its creation.
 But, those were just the basics and with Python Certification being the most sought-after skill in the programming domain today, there’s obviously so much more to learn.
 In this python numpy tutorial, you will understand each aspect of Numpy in the following sequence:

 NumPy is a Python package which stands for ‘Numerical Python’.
-It is the core library for scientific computing, which contains a powerful n-dimensional array object, provide tools for integrating C, C++ etc. It is also useful in linear algebra, random number capability etc. NumPy can also be used as an efficient multi-dimensional container for generic data.
-Now, let me tell you what exactly is a multi dimensional array?
+It is the core library for scientific computing, which contains a powerful n-dimensional array object, provide tools for integrating C, C++ etc. It is also useful in linear algebra, random number capability etc. NumPy array can also be used as an efficient multi-dimensional container for generic data.
+Now, let me tell you what exactly is a python numpy array.